smolijar/gitwiki-thesis/src/implementation/_intro.md

 - the readme file,
 - the version file with current version of the project,
-- and the changelog file following the _keepachangelog_[@keepachangelog] _"standard"_^[Though beign perhaps the only changelog guideline (thusly I refer to it as standard) its format is more akin to best pracitces and reccomendation on how to write the changelog.].
+- and the changelog file following the _keepachangelog_[@keepachangelog] _"standard"_^[Though being perhaps the only changelog guideline (thusly I refer to it as standard) its format is more akin to best practices and reccomendation on how to write the changelog.].

 The projects also: